PatrickMatthiesen/DSYS-gRPC-template/README.md

     To install dependencies and create the ``go.sum`` file.

 5. Implement your client and server.
-Refer to [Implementation](#implementation) for instructions.
+Take a look at [Implementation](#implementation) for instructions.
 6. Open a terminal for each client and server and run them with:

     The Client: `$ go run .\client\client.go`